 The examination of facts and law will be presided by a judge (or other magistrate such as a commissioner or judge pro tem).
 The officer(s) will be subpoenaed to present any factual evidence.
 At this time, you must also be prepared to produce all evidence, documents, or witnesses to support your case.

 A court trial can be requested at your arraignment or you can request a court trial without appearing for arraignment.
-The following requirement must be met to qualify for a court trial without appearing for arraignment:
+The following requirements must be met to qualify for a court trial without appearing for arraignment:

 - Full bail must be paid.